 Change the Oil and Fluids

-Prior to storing your motorcycle, it’s important that you check on the fluid levels.
-If they’re low, fill them up to capacity.
+Before storing your motorcycle, check the fluid levels.
+If they’re low, fill them to capacity.
 Doing so helps prevent oxidation and corrosion over time.

-From there, you should consider getting an oil change.
-Motor oil contains contaminants which need to be frequently cycled, otherwise, you may have to deal with issues in the spring, including but not limited to:
+Change the oil on your bike.
+Motor oil contains contaminants that need to be frequently cycled; otherwise, you may have to deal with issues in the spring, such as:

 - Acid corrosion